gwendolynthompson/PoliticalProxyTuning/README.md

 # Model Card
 ## Uses
-- FIne-tuning language models to answer domain-specific questions about election data.
+- Fine-tuning language models to answer domain-specific questions about election data.
 - Steering larger language models with proxy-tuning techniques for better reponses.
 - Research into fine-tuning and decoding methods
 ## Sources